 The Media Mix Navigator tool, powered by econometrics, helps you get the most out of your media investment.

 It allows you to explore different scenarios to define the optimum media mix for your business, whether your objective is to drive increased profit or revenue.
 The results are modelled across the first year of investment and the resulting ‘base’ sales growth across the following two years.

-This optimiser draws on data from 50 Mediacom, Wavemaker and Gain Theory client brands, totalling some £1.4 billion of media spend over 3 years.
+This tool draws on data from 52 EssenceMediacom, Wavemaker, Mindshare and Gain Theory client brands, totalling £2.2 billion of media spend over 3 years (2018-mid 2021).
 These have been carefully chosen to represent as many business types as possible.
 Cost of media is based on 2021 prices.

 How to use

 - Select the options most relevant for your brand using the navigation panel on the left

 - Direct mail and SEO are not included.
-This is because the data for the 50 brands which fuel this tool does not include a robust volume of effectiveness data for these two channels.
+This is because the data for the 52 brands which fuel this tool does not include a robust volume of effectiveness data for these two channels.

 - Brand search and affiliates are not included.
 These are considered pure ‘fulfilment’ media which facilitate a sale but don’t generate demand for a brand.
 These channels should be budgeted separately.
 Fulfilment costs have a bearing on advertising effectiveness (the revenue/profit/ROI would be lower, if included).

 - As budget is allocated at an annual level, the tool does not account for the impact of changes in weekly weights and flighting.